DidiNDexter/Student_Management_System/CONTRIBUTING.md

 ## Maintainers & Review Process

 * PRs will be reviewed by project maintainers.
-Expect feedback requesting changes — please address review comments by pushing additional commits to the same branch.
+Expect feedback requesting changes, please address review comments by pushing additional commits to the same branch.
 * Keep PRs focused: one feature/fix per PR is ideal.

 ---